Peukert's law: Explanation

-What happens is that the chemical process (diffusion) responsible for transporting active chemicals around the battery progresses at a finite rate, so draining the battery quickly causes the voltage to reach the cutoff level prematurely before all the active material in the battery is used up.
-Given time, the active material will diffuse through the cell (for example, sulfuric acid in a lead-acid battery will diffuse through the porous lead plates and separators) and be available for further reaction.
+What happens is that the chemical process (diffusion) responsible for transporting active chemicals around the battery progresses at a finite rate, so draining the battery quickly causes the voltage to reach the cut-off level prematurely before all the active material in the battery is used up.
+Given time, the active material will diffuse through the cell (for example, sulfuric acid in a lead–acid battery will diffuse through the porous lead plates and separators) and be available for further reaction.